joel-simon/Antimander/README.md

 ## Use Antimander via the scripts in /bin

 ### ./bin/sp2statefile
 Converts a shapefile from the [mggg states repo](https://github.com/mggg-states/) to the Antimander state json format that incudes adjacency info.
+Currenlty only supports Wisconsin and North Carolina but is simple to add others.

 Example
 ```
 ./bin/shp2statefile --save -n WI -s ~/Downloads/WI_wards_12_16/WI_ltsb_corrected_final.shp
 ./bin/shp2statefile --save -n NC -s ~/Downloads/NC_VTD/NC_VTD.shp
 ```
-This can take a few minutes and you there a pre-computed ones are available on google drive.
+This can take a few minutes and there a pre-computed files available on google drive.
 ```
 pip install gdown
 // WI.json.zip (Wisconsin)